PutraGandaD/FinSera/README.md

 - Implemented Dependency Injection (Koin)
 - With Reactive Programming Approach (with StateFlow, Kotlin Flow, Coroutines, UI State, etc...)
 - Single Activity Approach with multiple Fragments
+- TalkBack implementation in layout and code for specific use cases
 - Using Android Jetpack Navigation Component for Navigation between Fragments
 - Using Shared Preferences for saving local constant data (Access/Refresh Token, Login State, etc)
 - Using Room Database for storing local database (Daftar Tersimpan)